Aslam-Naseer/odin-recipes/README.md

-# odin-recipies
+# odin-recipes

-A project about recipies.
+A project about recipes.
 Written following The Odin Project curriculum, understanding and mastering HTML CSS JS, for acquiring web development skill